docsforadobe/after-effects-scripting-guide/docs/renderqueue/renderqueue.md

 #### Description

 Calls the Queue In AME command.
-This method requires passing a boolean value, telling AME whether to only queue the render items (false) or if AME should also start processing its queue (true).
+This method requires passing a boolean value, telling AME whether to only queue the render items (`false`) or if AME should also start processing its queue (`true`).

 ?> **Note:** This requires Adobe Media Encoder CC 2017 (11.0) or later.

 ?> **Note:** When AME receives the queued items, it applies the most recently used encoding preset.
-If `render_immediately_in_AME` is set to true, you will not have an opportunity to change the encoding settings.
+If `render_immediately_in_AME` is set to `true`, you will not have an opportunity to change the encoding settings.

 #### Parameters